sierra-library/sierra/README.md

 Once your enhancement/new feature is approved, you can open a Pull Request.

+For small changes or misspellings, don't hesitate to open a pull request directly.

 Contributing
 -----------
 Before creating a new Pull Request, open an issue at [GitHub Issues](https://github.com/Sierra-Library/sierra/issues).
 Just to make sure everybody feels comfortable with the change.